RonaldLi-GitHub/Youtube_Video_ETL_Scheduler/README.md

   * airflow db init
   * airflow webserver -p 8080
   * airflow scheduler (on a separate Ubuntu session)
-* The airflow UI will appear in the brower
+* The airflow UI will appear in the browser
 * Here are some screenshots
 ![](img/airflow_1.JPG)